Next exhibition to be presented August 14 – September 12, 2027 on the Bonavista Peninsula

-Bonavista Peninsula, Newfoundland and Labrador – Bonavista Biennale is thrilled to announce the appointment of Dr. Heather Igloliorte as Curator of the 2025 Bonavista Biennale.
-Igloliorte will work alongside Bonavista Biennale’s Artistic Director Rose Bouthillier to create a compelling new vision for the fifth iteration of the month-long contemporary art event.
+Bonavista Peninsula, Newfoundland and Labrador – The Bonavista Biennale is thrilled to announce the appointment of Chris Clarke as Curator of the 2027 Bonavista Biennale.
+Clarke will work alongside Bonavista Biennale’s Executive Director Sue Balint to create a compelling vision for the sixth edition of the month-long contemporary art exhibition, opening August 14, 2027.

 About Bonavista Biennale